hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 });

-, overrides the internal cache
+force: defaults to false, overrides the internal cache

-: overrides Resource-level AJAX options
+ajax: overrides Resource-level AJAX options

 Resource#loaded